wballard/VariableSky/index.markdown

 ## Problem
 * You want to make a modern, single page, real time application
-* You want to pick your UI framework
+* You want to pick your UI framework, or just plain program JavaScript
-* You want to avoid server programming and focus on the application
 * You don't want to be locked into a proprietary cloud

 ## Solution
-[Variable Sky]({{ site.github }}) is all about building single page applications with a realtime server designed to easily store what you are already working with _JavaScript variables_.
-You make the client app, Variable Sky does the rest.
-Fully open source.
-No specified UI framework.
+[Variable Sky]({{ site.github }}) is all about building single page applications with a realtime server designed to easily store and replicate what you are already working with: _JavaScript variables_.
+Variable Sky keeps your JavaScript variables in synch, replicating them between multiple JavaScript programs, including clients and servers.

 To give you a sense, here is a sample of connecting to data: